Lower back pain and problems with bladder or bowels — get help immediately

 Possible causes of cauda equina syndrome

-As indicated, cauda equina syndrome may result from conditions such as disc herniation or spinal stenosis, depending on the location.
-Other causes include:
+Cauda equina syndrome may result from spine conditions such as disc herniation, spinal stenosis or others, depending on the location.
+Other causes may include:

 - Tumors or lesions on the spinal cord or in the cauda equina

-- Hemorrhage, swelling, or infection of the spinal cord or the spinal meninges (a sheath of protective membranes that surrounds the cord itself)
+- Hemorrhage, swelling or infection of the spinal cord or the spinal meninges — a sheath of protective membranes that surrounds the spinal cord

 - A severe spinal injury, such as a fractured vertebra

-Many of the symptoms of cauda equina syndrome are similar to those of other conditions that cause lower back pain problems.
-If you experience the range of symptoms above — particularly the loss of bowel/bladder control —seek emergency medical attention immediately.
+Many of the symptoms of cauda equina syndrome are similar to those of other conditions that cause lower back pain.
+If you experience the range of symptoms above — particularly the loss of bowel/bladder control — you should seek immediate medical attention.